tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Ori has been on Vici since the dawn of time, but what about the rest of these names?
-You may remember Eurus (Paparazi灬) and Yang as being Vici boys for a while, but they were dropped in 2020 for poyoyo and old eLeVeN.
+**How did this roster happen?** It's probably easier to explain how the old roster un-happened.
+Ori has been on Vici since the dawn of time, but what about the rest of these names?
+You may remember Eurus (Paparazi灬) and Yang as being Vici boys for a while, but they were dropped in 2020 for 23savage and old eLeVeN.
+23savage got kinda screwed by VG and COVID, didn't play a single game with the team, and poyoyo joined the fray in his place.

 You may also remember Fade.
-Fade ““““retired”””” after TI9, enjoyed a day at the beach, and then un-retired two weeks later to join Team Aster.
+Fade ““““retired from Dota”””” after TI9, enjoyed a day at the beach, and then un-retired two weeks later to join Team Aster.
 Even by Chinese retirement standards, that's pretty quick.
 I'm not gonna make a Fade pun here, but he's not at TI10.

 **How was their DPC year?** 950 Points